R. R. Samarakoon: Personal life

 The affair started during the stage play Kelani Palama.
 The Samarakoon and Ramaya Wanigasekara had their daughter in 1989, her name was Buddhika Mudithani.
 Buddhika acted in Kelani Palama in little age as "Surangani".
 She excelled at stage costume designing.

 Samarakoon died on 1 August 2010 at the age of 71 following a brief illness.
 His remains were kept at his residence, No 45, Dibbadda Road, Thalpitiya, Wadduwa North.
-The funeral was held at the Wadduwa cemetery on August 2010.
+The funeral was held at the Wadduwa cemetery in August 2010.